Design and energy consulting: PDS

 Builder: DORA Construction

 Location: Halifax, Nova Scotia

 Multi Family Design

-All the buildings were constructed with prefabricated panels manufactured by Eastcut in Trenton, NS.
-The envelope consists of an R-20 slab, R-40 double stud walls, and R-90 roof assembly and will be fully Net-Zero with the addition of roof-mounted PV solar panels.
-The unit types range from one-bedroom, two- bedroom and three-bedroom, and of the 25 units, four are fully barrier-free.
+All buildings were constructed with prefabricated panels manufactured by Eastcut in Trenton, NS.
+The envelope consists of an R-20 slab, R-40 double stud walls, and R-90 roof assembly and will be fully Net-Zero with the addition of (insert number) roof-mounted PV solar panels.
+The unit types range from one, two, and three-bedrooms, four of which are fully barrier-free.

 “When building our project team, we looked for partners who could help us create a development that would not only be affordable for its tenants, but beautiful and environmentally sustainable.
 We’re so pleased to have brought Passive Design Solutions on board to design the residential units (Sunflower Court) and the community space (Sunflower House).
 Their expertise is building homes that are warmer, quieter and more energy efficient than traditional designs.
 By building The Sunflower using the Passive approach, we will reduce our carbon footprint and our power bills.”

 - Sheri Lecker, Adsum for Women & Children Executive Director

 Read more about this vibrant affordable housing project in our recent SAB Magazine Atlantic Focus cover feature here.